superhac/wion/README.md

 </pre>
 </p>
 <h2>Basic Request/Response Header</h2>
-<p>The request header is the common header to all directed communication with the device.
-Note that the last two bytes of the structure are only present on "Requests".
-Thus the base size of a request is 130 bytes, while the base response packet size is 128 bytes.
+<p>The basic request/response header is the common header to all communication with the device.
 <pre>
 pub struct Header {
     pub cmd: u32,